dwyl/learn-html5/README.md

 HTML is just the structure of the page - the texts, images, buttons **but** it doesn't include the beautifiers for your page(CSS, BootStrap).

-## So HTML ain't pretty?
+## So HTML isn't pretty?
-Plain HTML ain't but it can be made awesome looking (CSS, Bootstrap) and clickable (JS).
+Plain HTML isn't but it can be made awesome looking (CSS, Bootstrap, etc) and clickable (JavaScript).

 ## Do I need to install anything to write html?
 Theoretycally speaking - no,you don't.
 You can write on anything(even Word)